adamsilver/fdpb/09-a-file-upload-form.md

 First, updating the label text to reflect the state is confusing because the label should describe the field and remain unchanged regardless of state.
 In this case, screen reader users will hear ‘some-file.pdf selected’ (or similar) as opposed to ‘Attach CV’.

-Second, visually, this design makes no allowances for a hint or error message which is normally positioned inside the label, as set out in ‘A Registration Form’.
+Second, visually this design makes no allowances for a hint or error message which is normally positioned inside the label, as set out in ‘A Registration Form’.

 Third, file inputs let mouse users drag and drop files.
 The input itself acts as a ‘dropzone’, which may be preferable to savvy users.
-Hiding the input, unfortunately means forgoing this functionality.
+Hiding the input means forgoing this functionality.

 Overall, the improvement to aesthetics just isn't worth the degradation in functionality and utility.